 He is also a longtime collaborator with Tom Stuart-Smith and worked on the designer’s Hertfordshire prairie, as well as numerous other sites at botanical gardens and public parks in the UK and far beyond.
 And he has brought that 30 years’ experience into Sowing Beauty: Designing Flowering Meadows from Seed (Timber Press), a book that’s a must-read for anyone contemplating creating a similar landscape.

-When we caught up with the author recently, we learned that there are no shortcuts to creating a meadow—but if you’re prepared to follow his guidelines you can create your very own spectacular naturalistic landscape.
+When we caught up with the author, we learned that there are no shortcuts to creating a meadow—but if you’re prepared to follow his guidelines you can create your very own spectacular naturalistic landscape.
 Here’s how.

 Photography courtesy of Timber Press.